gameshowpro/BgRaster/docs/features.md

 ## Background Alternating

 - What it demonstrates: alternating-pixel checker pattern used for signal verification.
+You probably need to zoom in to appreciate this.
 - Sample config: [background-alternating.toml](sample-config/background-alternating.toml)
 - Output image: ![Background alternating sample](sample-output/background-alternating.png)